-Using webhooks · Cloudflare Stream docs
+Using webhooks

 Verify webhook authenticity

-Cloudflare Stream will sign the webhook requests it sends to your notification URLs and include the signature of each requrest in the
+Cloudflare Stream will sign the webhook requests it sends to your notification URLs and include the signature of each request in the

 Webhook-Signature HTTP header.
 This allows your application to verify that the webhook requests are sent by Stream.